DuPont In Mold Electronics (IME) Ink for Automotive Electronic Circuits

 New design freedom whether with Capacitive LED switches, Piezo or others which can be arrayed anywhere, in virtually any shape.

-Flexible Hybrid Electronics or In Mold Electronics is a technology being pursued for application by all major 100companies for the last 15 years.
+Flexible Hybrid Electronics or In Mold Electronics is a technology being pursued for application by all major companies for the last 15 years.
 However in the last three / four years only has there been real progress among North American companies.

 DuPont is a key innovator in this area.